 A variety of names has been used to describe the same type of low-level laser, like biostimulation, low energy, low reactive, low intensity, soft and/or cold laser.
 In current practice, LLLT uses low output levels (15100 mW), short treatment times (10-240 seconds), and low energy levels (1-4 J/cm2).

 LLLT is relatively a safe procedure.
 Due to the low level, nonthermal nature of the laser, there is no tissue destruction or other hazards that you would find associated with the higher-powered lasers.
 At Optimum Rehab, we make sure that you get back to your normal pain-free life by making use of individualized treatment plans along with these therapies.
-Make an appointment today at our Optimum Rehab offices in New York City, Wall Street and Astoria, Queens to start your rehab.
+Make an appointment today at our Optimum Rehab offices in New York City to start your rehab.